hyperspy/hyperspy/doc/user_guide/tools.rst

 :py:attr:`~.signal.Signal.metadata` attributes (see the table below):

 `record_by`
-    Can be "signal1D", "signal2D" or "", the latter meaning undefined and describes the way the data is arranged in memory.
+    Can be "spectrum", "image" or "", the latter meaning undefined and describes the way the data is arranged in memory.
 It is possible to transform any :py:class:`~.signal.BaseSignal` subclass to a :py:class:`~._signals.signal1D.Signal1D`
     or :py:class:`~._signals.signal2D.Signal2D` subclass using the following
     :py:class:`~.signal.BaseSignal` methods: :py:meth:`~.signal.BaseSignal.as_signal2D`
     and :py:meth:`~.signal.BaseSignal.as_signal1D`.
 In addition
     :py:class:`~._signals.signal1D.Signal1D` instances can be transformed into
-    two-dimensional signals using :py:meth:`~._signals.signal1D.Sinal1D.to_signal2D`
+    two-dimensional signals using :py:meth:`~._signals.signal1D.Signal1D.to_signal2D`
     and two-dimensional instances transformed into one dimensional instances using :py:meth:`~._signals.signal2D.Signal2D.to_signal1D`.
 When transforming between
     one and two dimensinoal signal classes the order in which the data array is stored